tkn-tub/ns3-gym/src/wimax/doc/wimax.rst

 can be correctly decoded or not.

 Transmission Process: A burst is a set of WiMAX MAC PDUs.
-At the sending process, a burst is converted into bit-streams and then splitted into smaller FEC blocks which are then sent to the channel with a power equal P_tx.
+At the sending process, a burst is converted into bit-streams and then split into smaller FEC blocks which are then sent to the channel with a power equal P_tx.

 Reception Process: The reception process includes the following operations: